simonmichael/hledger/hledger/hledger.m4.md

 A report interval can be specified so that commands like [register](#register), [balance](#balance) and [activity](#activity) become multi-period, showing each subperiod as a separate row or column.

-The following "standard" report intervals can be enabled by using their corresponding flag:
+These "standard" report intervals can be enabled by using the corresponding flag:

 - `-D/--daily`
 - `-W/--weekly`